Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Algorithmic Regularization of Mirror Descent

 \section{Algorithmic Regularization of Mirror Descent}

-Inspired by the results in the previous section, we further show that mirror descent (MD, Algorithm~\ref{alg:md}), as a generalization of gradient descent to non-euclidean geometry, possesses similar connection between the margin and Bregman divergence.
-We remark that our results are the first to characterize the algorithmic regularization effect of MD for classification tasks, while previous literature focus on under-determined regression problems \citep{gunasekar2018characterizing, azizan2018stochastic}.
+We proceed to establish that mirror descent (MD, Algorithm~\ref{alg:md}), as a generalization of gradient descent to non-euclidean geometry, possesses similar connections between the margin and Bregman divergence.
+It might be worth noting here that the to-be-developed results are the first to characterize the algorithmic regularization effect of MD for classification tasks, while previous studies focus on under-determined regression problems \citep{gunasekar2018characterizing, azizan2018stochastic}.